MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 This appendix contains step-by-step instructions to provision and configure a Customer Insights environment, including prerequisites.

+### WWL Tenants - Terms of Use
+If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
+Tenants should not be shared or used for purposes outside of hands-on labs.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
+Tenants must not be converted to a paid subscription.
+Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 ## Step 1: Power Apps License

 1. Now that you have a working Office 365 tenant, we will add a Power Platform trial license to the tenant.
 Open a new tab and navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com/)[.](https://powerapps.microsoft.com/) On this page you will see a **Try free for 30 day** link on the top right.
 Select that link and enter the email for the admin account you were provided.
 Select **Start your free trial**.